kevva/w3counter/readme.md

 ### w3counter(type)

-Returns a promise that resolves to an array with the ten most popular items from the type you provided from [w3counter.com](http://www.w3counter.com/globalstats.php).
+Returns a promise for an array with the ten most popular items from the type you provided from [w3counter.com](http://www.w3counter.com/globalstats.php).

 #### type

-*Required*
 Type: `string`

 What type of items to get.
 Available types are: